JChiyah/blockworld-repairs/README.md

 # BlockWorld-Repairs
 Repository for the EMNLP'24 paper "Repairs in a Block World: A New Benchmark for Handling User Corrections with Multi-Modal Language Models".
-Chiyah-Garcia et al. https://arxiv.org/abs/2409.14247
+Chiyah-Garcia et al. https://aclanthology.org/2024.emnlp-main.643/

-Dataset and code coming November 2024 (EMNLP'24).
+Dataset and code coming soon!
+Work in progress...

 Cite as: